Make a model WWII bomb shelter

 Once you have finished assembling the front of your bomb shelter you're now ready to add the finishing touches.

 Either paint it with the effect that you want or alternatively source an image from the internet and apply it to your finished frame.

 How to add a grass effect to a model.

 As you can see in the picture below I chose a grass effect.
-To do this find the image you require and copy it into paint.
+To do this find the image you require and copy it into MS Paint.
 You may need to scale it down to match the size of your model as can be seen in my example.
 Once it is scaled down to the correct size go to page setup and set your page to A4.
 Unless of course you have access to an A3 printer.
 Remove all borders, although the printer will add a minimum border, This is OK, but check it first in print preview and if you are happy with the image, press print.

 With this done you can now use them to add some finishing touches to the front of your Anderson shelter.

 You will also see that I have added a corrugated Iron effect to the shelter front.
 This can be done exactly the same as adding the grass effect and is discussed earlier.

 As you can see I have started with the sides of the shelter.
 If you have chosen to print off your grass effect as I have, try to match the edges of each piece to create the illusion of one continuous grass strip as shown above.
-Cover you whole shelter until it looks like the image below.
+Cover your whole shelter until it looks like the image below.